 Our selection of sweet and savory baked goods and other fare are handmade using primary ingredients that are sourced from businesses that share our commitment to using sustainable and socially conscious methods of production for dairy, meat, and vegetables whenever possible.
 You can find a list of of some of our preferred partners here.

-La Mano Coffee Bar is principally owned and operated by Javier Rivas and Anna Petrillo, both residents of the Washington, D.C. area for over 10 years.
-Together, they bring a combined 15 years of experience in restaurant and coffee industries to their venture including Javier’s first business, Modern Times Coffeehouse, the longtime independent café located inside Washington D.C.’s landmark bookstore, Politics & Prose for 8 years.
-As the two sole owners of the company that both live in Takoma Park, they are always on site and available to staff and customers.
+La Mano Coffee Bar was founded by Javier Rivas and Anna Petrillo, both residents of the Washington, D.C. area for over 15 years.
+Together, they bring experience in everything from coffee roasting to kitchen management their venture including Javier’s first business, Modern Times Coffeehouse, the longtime independent café located inside Washington D.C.’s landmark bookstore, Politics & Prose for 8 years.
+As owners and operators that both live in the neighborhood, they are always available to staff and customers.

-From its website to its walls and ceiling lamps, La Mano Coffee Bar exhibits the work of numerous local designers and artists working in a variety of mediums and disciplines– from reclaimed and repurposed materials, to postmodern design/build techniques, to traditional fine arts and studio crafts.
+From its website to its walls and ceiling lamps, La Mano Coffee Bar features the work of numerous local designers and artists working in a variety of mediums and disciplines– from reclaimed and repurposed materials, to postmodern design/build techniques, to traditional fine arts and studio crafts.
+We are grateful to all the hardworking minds and hands that have made the shop a reflection of our local community.

-- Graphic, web, and technology design by Jenny Kim and Minki Kim (Washington, D.C.)
+- Graphic, web, and technology by Jenny Kim and Minki Kim (Washington, D.C.)

 - Graphic design by Micah Beard

-- Custom signage and display by Square Form (Washington, D.C.)
+- Custom signage and fixtures by Square Form (Washington, D.C.)

 - Custom furniture by Brandon Morse (Takoma Park, MD)